Azhiyatha Kolangal: Production

 After the critical and commercial success of his directorial debut Kokila, Balu Mahendra decided to make a film in Tamil, that was partly autobiographical according to him.
 It was during this time, he was approached by Mahendran to shoot Mullum Malarum, the latter's directorial debut.
 Initially hesitant to work in Tamil films, Balu Mahendra accepted the offer, thus entered the Tamil film industry as a cinematographer.
 Because of his commitments with Mullum Malarum, he shelved his directorial venture.
 After the success of Mullum Malarum, he revived the project and named it Azhiyadha Kolangal.
 The film was produced by Devi Films of Devi Theatre Complex.
 The film was shot at Pettavaithalai, Sirugamani,Perugamani and Inungoor near Trichy in 27 days within the budget of 8 lakhs.

-The central characters of the film are played by three adolescent boys, who are in the verge of sexuality.
+Inspired from the 1971 American film Summer of '42, the central characters of the film are played by three adolescent boys, who are on the verge of sexuality.
 Shoba, played a small role as a school teacher.
-Kamal Haasan played a guest role as a token of friendship for Balu Mahendra and his portions was shot in a day at three locations.
+Kamal Haasan played a guest role as a token of friendship for Balu Mahendra and his portions were shot in a day at three locations.

 Apart from direction, Balu Mahendra assumed his usual responsibility of cinematography and wrote the screenplay, while D. Vasu edited the film.

 Soundtrack

 The music was composed by Salil Chowdhury, with lyrics by Gangai Amaran.
-Mahendra originally wanted his friend Ilaiyaraaja to compose the music, but Chowdhury who had previously worked with Mahendra in Kokila was keen to work in his Tamil film too.

 Reception

 Azhiyadha Kolangal opened to critical acclaim and was commercially successful too.
-Ranga of Kalki wrote Balu has turned a literary short story into a sweet new poem with his camera.
+Ranga of Kalki wrote Balu turned a literary short story into a sweet new poem with his camera.
 Along with Uthiripookkal it was the only Tamil film to be shown at the International Film Festival of India in 1980.
 The film's camera work was considered to be very innovative and was very different from other Tamil films that had come before.
 The film is widely considered to be one of Mahendra's "masterpieces".